Bachelor of Science in Interdisciplinary (B.S.I.S)

 Admission standards for students seeking to enroll in the Bachelor of Science in Interdisciplinary Studies are similar to those required of applicants who seek to enroll in other four-year programs of this university.

-Admission into the program requires a minimum of a 2.50 GPA, 30 earned credit hours, a completed application, and acceptance by the Dean of the University College.
-Students are also responsible for complying with the general academic regulations of the university as well as all other university policies and requirements.
-BSIS majors must complete ENG 1003 with a grade of "C" or better before enrolling in ENG 1013 and complete ENG 1013 with a grade of "C" or better.
+Admission into the program requires a minimum of a 2.75 GPA, 30 earned credit hours, a completed application, and acceptance by the Assistant Vice Chancellor for Undergraduate Studies and Program Director of Integrative Studies.
+Students are also responsible for complying with the general academic regulations of the university as well as all other university policies and requirements

 Curriculum and degree requirements can be found in the most current Undergraduate Bulletin.